kimpham54/readme_limbo_sinatra/README.md

 1. You can delete your own reading items at /readings and clicking on 'delete'.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/cyantis/happy_hour_journal.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).